wizarddos/blog/_posts/PHP_0_to_hero/2024-02-03-13_Modules_and_Functions.md

 part: 13
 ---

-Welcome - It's 13th part of this course

-Today, we will get to something chill and easy - so we can rest a little after previous 4 parts of - I need to admit this - intensive work
+Today, we will get to something chill and easy - so we can rest a little after previous 4 parts of, intensive work.

 We'll focus on creating clean code and dividing it into modules